cxlvinchau/hips/docs/getting_started.rst

 There are two helper functions implemented for loading an :class:`MIPModel <hips.models.MIPModel>` from an MPS file.

 The :func:`primitive loader<hips.loader.mps_loader.load_mps_primitive>` loads every variable of the MPS file specified in the \textbf{path} parameter as a 1-dimensional variable.
-The specified \textbf{path} is concatenated with the current working directory.
+The specified *path* is concatenated with the current working directory.
 This loader version can be used for an easier understanding and debugging of the created model.
 However the runtime of this loader suffers from inefficiency.